 What's your name?

 You can’t be a successful eCommerce marketer if you don’t understand the importance of storytelling.
-When it comes to converting new shoppers who are sitting on your site right now, nothing matters more than a good, compelling, delicious story.

 Why storytelling matters

 68% of your site visitors are new (Databox survey).
 These are people who have a need but don’t know who you are.